Iloyuk/nyasa-kerbal-space-program/README.md

 ## Re-Bootstrapping the Database

-To rebootstrap the database run the commands in `starsystems.sql` sequentially.
+To rebootstrap the database with sample data, run the commands in `starsystems.sql` sequentially.

 ```sql
 CREATE DATABASE IF NOT EXISTS NYASA;